pandulapeter/beagle/README.md

 ### To do
 #### Bug fixes
 * Fix keyline overlay setting not being synchronised between activities
+* Dialog background not set if it is a drawable
 * Double-check the way the drawer is inserted into the layout hierarchy, make sure it doesn't break Activity shared element transitions
 * Investigate edge-case inset handling bugs